 Applicants must be 23 years of age at the time of application or have successfully completed their Leaving Certificate/QQI/FETAC Level 5 Certificate.
-All applicants must be employed or volunteering in a service for people with disabilities for at least 10 hours a week.
+All applicants must be linked with a service for people with disabilities for approximately 10 hours a week.